benfugate/caddy/README.md

 ## Images

 Includes images for regular and alpine versions of Caddy.
-Each are rebuilt every Monday morning at 0300 UTC from the `:latest` and `:alpine` tags respectively.
+Rebuilds are event-driven: when Docker Hub updates the `caddy:latest` digest, Dependabot bumps our pinned digest and CI merges/republishes.
+This rebuilds and pushes both `:latest` and `:alpine` images.
 Visit this repository on [Docker Hub](https://hub.docker.com/r/benfugate/caddy) to pull images.

 ## Requirements
 1. A Cloudflare account